-Before running your marketplace app in production with the Ocean Mainnet, you may want to test it with an Ocean testnet.
-The Ocean testnets are similar to the Ocean Mainnet.
-The main difference is that there is less risk on the Ocean testnets.
+Before running all of that in production with the Ocean Mainnet, you will want to test it with an Ocean testnet.

-Of course, there are many other things that must be handled for live production apps:
+Of course, there are many other things that must be handled in production:

 - Security of the infrastructure where the software is running